dbeckwith/factorio-resource-map-markers/README.md

 * Marker labels use the internal name of the resource.
 Currently there is no way to fix this since Factorio mods cannot access the translated names of things.
 * Oil-like resource patches that are nearby aren't grouped together properly.
 I put in a [modding API request](https://forums.factorio.com/viewtopic.php?f=28&t=84405) to get access to the property needed to fix this, and will update when that's fulfilled.

+## Removing the mod

+If you decide to remove the mod from an existing save, you might want to run the `/resource-map-markers clear` command first to clear any markers it may have added.